 Tung Wan Beach of Cheung Chau island

 Simply take the ferry from the Central Pier 5 to Cheung Chau Island.
-The ferry ride takes approx. 40 minutes (Fast Ferry) or 60 minutes (Ordinary Ferry).
-Normally ferry will operate between 00:30 am to 11:45 pm.
+The ferry ride takes 35 – 40 minutes (Fast Ferry) or 55 – 60 minutes (Ordinary Ferry).
+The ticket prices for holidays are about HK$ 43 (Fast Ferry) and HK$ 22 (Ordinary Ferry) respectively.

-Usually during the celebration of Cheung Chau Bun Festival, additional ferries will be added to service and extra ferry will depart around 1:30 am on the day of Bun Scrambling Competition.
+Ferry operates between 1:30am to 00:30am on holidays at the intervals of 30 minutes per sail.
+Usually during the celebration of Cheung Chau Bun Festival, additional ferries will be added to service and extra ferry will depart around 1:30am on the day of Bun Scrambling Competition.
 For more details, check the official site of Sun Ferry.

 How to get to Central Pier 5?